History & Organization

-Our assets comprise approximately 2,285 miles of gathering pipeline and 236,580 horsepower of compression which enable us to provide gathering, compression and dehydration services to some of the largest natural gas producers in North America including Encana Corporation, Chesapeake Energy Corporation, TOTAL, S.A., Carrizo Oil & Gas, Inc., WPX Energy, Inc., Exxon Mobil Corporation, Antero Resources, Black Hills Corporation and EOG Resources, among others.
-We gather over 1.2 Bcf/d of natural gas, of which approximately 70% contains natural gas liquids (“NGLs”).
+Our assets comprise approximately 2,294 miles of gathering pipeline and 239,800 horsepower of compression which enable us to provide gathering, treating and processing services to some of the largest natural gas producers in North America including Encana Corporation, Chesapeake Energy Corporation, TOTAL, S.A., EnerVest, Ltd., WPX Energy, Inc., Exxon Mobil Corporation, Antero Resources, Black Hills Corporation and EOG Resources, among others.
+We gather over 1.3 Bcf/d of natural gas, of which approximately 70% contains natural gas liquids (“NGLs”).
 The Grand River system interconnects with downstream pipelines serving Enterprise Products Partners L.P.’s (NYSE: EPD) Meeker Natural Gas Processing Plant, Williams Partners L.P.’s (NYSE: WPZ) Northwest Pipeline system, and Kinder Morgan Energy Partners L.P.’s (NYSE: KPM) TransColorado Pipeline system.
-Processed natural gas liquids from the Grand River Gathering system are injected into Enterprise’s Mid-America Pipeline system..
+Processed natural gas liquids from the Grand River Gathering system are injected into Enterprise’s Mid-America Pipeline system.
 The DFW Midstream system interconnects with third-party intrastate pipelines including Atmos Energy Corp.’s (NYSE: ATO) Line X, Energy Transfer Partners, L.P.’s (NYSE: ETP) Old Ocean Pipeline, and Enterprise’s Trinity River Lateral Pipeline.
 Natural Gas on the Bison Midstream system is compressed, dehydrated, and delivered to the Aux Sable Midstream LLC’s Palermo Plant for conditioning and is subsequently discharged to downstream pipelines for further processing in the Chicago area.
 The Mountaineer Midstream system delivers to MarkWest Energy Partners, L.P.'s (NYSE: MWE) Sherwood Processing Complex located in Doddridge County, West Virginia.

 Our management team was assembled to execute our Buy-Build-Partner growth strategy, which involves the pursuit of midstream acquisitions, greenfield development projects, and strategic partnerships with producers and other midstream participants.
 The team has over 200 years of combined experience in the midstream industry and provides a full range of engineering, construction, operations, commercial, and project management capabilities.
 Since our formation in 2009, our management team has established a track record of executing this growth strategy through the acquisition and subsequent development of DFW Midstream, Grand River, Bison Midstream and Mountaineer Midstream.